DT021/invis/README.md

 ```
 Pretty cool, right?
 Invisible type checking of user defined classes, in different modules, at runtime, without the need to write any extra code other than the import statement.
 Try it in a REPL.

-*Note that we didn't add anything to "_invis.py", hence the type "Person" must be imported from the module where it is defined to the module where we want to use it.*
+*Note that we didn't add the type "Person" to "_invis.py", hence it must be imported from the module where it is defined to the module where we want to use/enforce it.
+Additionally, even if Person is considered a "user-defined-type" by the framework, because I am explicitly importing it at the top of the module, it's clear that the class is defined somewhere other than in _invis.py, which by itself doesn't require explicit imports of the classes defined within, and so there's no need for the all capital naming (e.g. PERSON) suggestion given before in this tutorial.*

 ### Inheritance without initialization: